Being active when you have heart diseaseHeart disease - activity; CAD - activity; Coronary artery disease - activity; Angina - activity

 Pace Yourself and Know Your Limits

-If your exercise puts too much strain on your heart, you may have pain and other symptoms, such as:
+If exercise puts too much strain on your heart, you may have pain and other symptoms, such as:

 - Dizziness or lightheadedness